COSW-2018-1/LAB1-part-1/README.md

     ```
     npm start
     ```
+ 4.1) carpetas a manipular en: spring-boot-angularjs-intro/angular-seed/src/app

-5) Create a folder called models.
+5) Create a folder called app/models.
 And then create a model class for the TODO object.

     5.1) Navigate to the models folder and generate the TODO class with the following command: